 What is an API?

-The text book explanation is: APIs are building blocks or open-ended processes designed to allow software to interact and integrate with an existing software, system, program, or application.
+The textbook explanation is: APIs are building blocks or open-ended processes designed to allow the software to interact and integrate with existing software, system, program, or application.

-Plainly put, an API is the messenger that takes request, tells the system what to do and returns the response back to you.
+Plainly put, an API is the messenger that takes requests, tells the system what to do, and returns the response back to you.

-There's a specific infrastructure we want access to, within an application.
-This application, knowing that we'll need a way to connect to it, provides a safe way to do so without interfering with their system.
+There's a specific infrastructure we want access to within an application.
+Knowing that we'll need a way to connect to this application provides a safe way to do so without interfering with their system.

 We can’t let anyone (other than our software development team) have access to Pipefy's main code and poke around.
-We do, however, offer a limited way to access certain resources and information using our API.
+However, we offer a limited way to access certain resources and information using our API.